Reference Report - ANKER Gebr. Schoeller GmbH + Co. KG

 Professional advice for optimal decision making

 „In 2004 we decided to search for an adequate ERP-solution as professionally as possible“, as Kamillus Wojczyk declares.
 At the time he was leading a project team that was supposed to collect all internal requirements.
-In order to take all aspects into account Wojczyk engaged Trovarit AG, a vendor neutral consulting company from Aachen.
-Trovarit sees itself as a market analyst and specialist for the selection of business software and offers various tools and databases to support companies to find the most adequate enterprise software.
+In order to take all aspects into account Wojczyk engaged a vendor neutral consulting company to find the most adequate enterprise software.

 In addition it was an important aspect to consider the future hardware architecture and the resulting costs.
 In order to have the chance to select the best solution it was taken into consideration to either replace the AS/400 architecture or to complement it in a reasonable way.

-In numerous workshops with Trovarit a specification comprising 280 pages was prepared, that contained a detailed requirements profile for ANKER.
-A research in the Trovarit provider database resulted in a list of 10 potential ERP providers.
+In numerous workshops with the consulting company a specification comprising 280 pages was prepared, that contained a detailed requirements profile for ANKER.
+A research in the provider database resulted in a list of 10 potential ERP providers.
 In order to restrict that range, a list of knockout criteria was prepared by which the list was reduced to 5 potential ERP providers.

 Personal contact indispensable in provider selection process